 Then immediately prior to Shakespaere’s ‘avian’ masterpiece on Pg.169 we find a poem entitled “the First” revealing the triangulated-anagrammatic signature of our prince and author “E. De Vere” – Elizabeth’s “First” born son.

-As I have said, line 14 in the above illustration alludes to De Vere’s true birthday 14/07/1548 – its content specifically relating to him – this is what it says:
+As I have said, line ’14’ in the above illustration alludes to De Vere’s TRUE date-of-creation 14/07/1548 – its content specifically relating to him – this is how he describes himself:

 (XIV) “The Soule of heaven’s labour’d Quintessence“.
 (Quarto spelling)

-What we learn is this, that he is not the “Soul of the Age” but more correctly ‘the soule of five princes divinely ordained in heaven’ all issue of the Queen.
+We learn he is not the “Soul of the Age” but more correctly ‘The soule of five princes divinely ordained in heaven’ all issue of the Queen.

-With the word “Quint-essence” both capitalised and italicised, the word “labour’d” relating to childbirth, and the word “quint” meaning five.
+With the word “Quint-essence” both capitalised and italicised, the word “labour’d” relating to childbirth, and the word “Quinte” meaning five.

 If Nature, sovereign mistress over wrack,